You’ve probably heard many different things about Android TV boxes from people trying to sell you one.

 Android TV boxes aren’t free, but they’re not expensive either.
 Most range in price from $50 up to $150.
 Anything more than that had better be cutting edge technology or come from a company that provides excellent service.

 It’s common to see scammers at county fairs or flea markets trying to sell Android boxes for $300-$400 each.
 Their sales pitch is that you can get ‘free movies and TV for life.’

 Don’t fall for it.

 These scammers aren’t selling you anything that you couldn’t do on your own by following a video tutorial on YouTube.

 Where to Buy Android TV Boxes

-Although there are many different companies that make Android TV boxes, you can actually find a pretty decent selection of them on Amazon.
-If you live outside the United States, there are companies like Geek Buying or GearBest that will ship anywhere in the world.
+Although many different companies make Android TV boxes, you can find a pretty decent selection of them on Amazon.
+If you live outside the United States, companies like Geek Buying or GearBest will ship anywhere in the world.

-I recommend digging a little deeper and trying to find a really good company to buy directly from the source.
+I recommend digging a little deeper and trying to find a terrific company to buy directly from the source.
 Going through the manufacturer will usually get you better support and firmware updates.
-When there’s a new model coming out, it’s common to see them offer discounts for existing customers as well.
+When a new model is coming out, it’s common to see them offer discounts for existing customers.